 The income from the plan is paid, tax-free, to the care home for the rest of your loved one’s life.
 Any money spent on the plan will immediately reduce their estate for the purpose of Inheritance Tax.

-If you are able to tell us your relative/friend’s age and how much income they would require from such a plan (usually this would be their care home fees less any existing guaranteed income that they already receive) we would be able to give you an idea of the likely cost of a plan so a decision can be made whether it is worth researching further and of course answer any other questions that you may have.
-There is no cost or obligation if you instruct us to obtain fully underwritten quotes for you and, as at November 2019, we are the only firm in the UK with access to quotes from four insurance companies.
+If you are able to tell us your relative/friend’s age and how much income they would require from such a plan (usually this would be their care home fees minus any existing guaranteed income that they already receive) we would be able to give you an idea of the likely cost of a plan so a decision can be made whether it is worth researching further and of course answer any other questions that you may have.
+There is no cost or obligation if you instruct us to obtain fully underwritten quotes for you and, as of November 2019, we are the only firm in the UK with access to quotes from four insurance companies.

 If you are taking out a care fees annuity to pay towards your relative/friend’s care fees then you can choose to have an income that stays the same or one that increases by a fixed percentage each year and, if they move care homes, the plan simply moves with them.
 Your adviser should be able to discuss the best way to structure things to allow for fee increases.